-Debt Service Fund - This fund is used to account for financial resources that are restricted, committed or assigned to expenditure for principal and interest.
+Debt Service Fund - This fund was used to account for financial resources that are restricted, committed or assigned to expenditure for principal and interest.
+The Township had no debt service funds since 2015.

 Fiduciary Funds

 Pension Trust Funds and Agency Funds - Pension Trust Funds (which include the Police and Non-Uniform Pension Plans that are administered by the Pennsylvania Municipal Retirement System) and Agency Funds (which include the Developers Escrow and Sewer Maintenance Funds) are used to account for assets held by a third party in the Township's name in a trustee capacity or as an agent for individuals, private organizations, other governments, and/or other funds.
 Pension Trust Funds and Agency Funds are custodial in nature and do not involve measurement of results of operations.